auth0/angular-auth0/.github/ISSUE_TEMPLATE.md

 Please provide the following:

-- Version of the library being used
+- Version of `angular-auth0` used:
-- Version of the platform or framework used, if applicable
+- Version of Angular used:
-- Relevant environmental versions (language version, server software, OS version)
-- Browser version, if applicable
+- Browser version tested:
-- Additional modules/plugins/add-ons that might be affecting your instance
+- Additional modules/plugins/add-ons that might be affecting your instance:

 ### Reproduction